twe4ked/odindutton.com/src/posts/2020-09-28-chip-8-ibm-logo.md

 ## What is CHIP-8?
 <a id="what-is-a-chip-8"></a>

-CHIP-8 is an interpreted programming language from the 1970s.
-It's technically not an _emulator_ as we're not emulating real hardware, but it is a very similar experience to writing an emulator so it can be easy to think of it as one.
+CHIP-8 is a virtual machine from the 1970s.
+It's technically not an _emulator_ as we're not emulating real hardware, but it is a very similar experience to writing an emulator so it's a good first project to get a feel for it.

 According to [Cowgod's CHIP-8 Technical Reference][technical-reference] system has the following features: